 Complaints against English UK language centres are rare.
 But, if you are experiencing problems, there are procedures to help you.

 All accredited centres have an internal complaints process, so your first step should always be to speak to the designated person at your centre.
-For academic issues, this might be the Academic Manager or Director of Studies.
-For non-academic issues, it might be a student welfare officer or counsellor.
+Following receipt of a complaint, English UK will attempt to mediate in the first instance.

-If you are not satisfied with the response from your accredited centre, you can contact English UK for further advice.
-The way we will handle your complaint will depend on the course provider you're studying with.
+If mediation fails, the way we will handle your complaint will depend on the course provider you're studying with.

 For private schools and language centres, English UK will attempt to mediate.
 If this fails, the complaint can be put to the independent Ombudsman, who will issue an adjudication which is binding on the school.